The Bow (skyscraper): Announcement of The Bow

 The project filed for development permit application is called The Bow, for its crescent shape and the view of the Bow River.
 On October 12, 2006, Foster + Partners revealed the first designs for the new tower.
+The design of The Bow takes its form from an unbuilt 1996 Foster + Partners concept for London's Millennium Tower.
 The final tower stands 11 meters short of the original plan after concerns were raised regarding the shadow cast upon Bow River pathways.

 Encana sold The Bow office project assets to H&R Real Estate Investment Trust in 2007 for $70 million, while signing a 25-year tenant lease agreement that was to start after the project's completion.
 Encana expected to occupy the entire tower.

 In late June 2007, the company announced that the Portrait Gallery of Canada would not be moving from Ottawa into the Bow.